desktop/desktop/docs/technical/editor-integration.md

 uniquely identify themselves, for example `com.github.GitHubClient` is the identifier for GitHub Desktop.

-With this bundle identifier, the app can obtain the install location of the app.
+With this bundle identifier, the GitHub Desktop can obtain the install location of the app.

 The `bundleIdentifiers` attribute lists all the bundle identifiers that can refer to the editor: